Vala: Story of a Bangle

 Vala: Story of a Bangle is a 2025 Indian Malayalam-language action comedy drama film directed by Muhashin and written by Harshad.
 The film stars Vijayaraghavan, Lukman Avaran, Dhyan Sreenivasan, Shanthi Krishna, Raveena Ravi and Sheethal Joseph.
 It is produced by Fairbay Films.
 Afnas V. handles the cinematography and Siddique Hyder edits the film.
 Govind Vasantha composes the songs and background score.

 Vala: Story of a Bangle was released theatrically on 19 September 2025.
-The film received mixed reviews and was a flop at the box office.
+The film received mixed-to-negative reviews and was a major flop at the box office.